UPPMAX/programming_formalisms/docs/deployment/deploy.md

             - you have to show hidden files, in bash terminal with ``ls -a``

         - Now you have a git repo called ``test_project``
-        - check with the command: ``git status``
+        - Check with the command: ``git status``
-        - It is always a safe command to run and in general a good idea to do when you are trying to figure out what to do next:
+            - It is always a safe command to run and in general a good idea to do when you are trying to figure out what to do next.

-???- question "(Optional) Exercise 3: Add and commit the content"
+???- question "(If needed) Exercise 3: Add and commit the content"

     - So far, there is no content.
 We have to manually add the content to the repo.
     - Add and Commit your changes

-    ???+ question "VS Code"
+    ??? question "VS Code"

          We do this all the time! :)